 Natural Bridges State Beach, Santa Cruz

 Seventy-five miles south of San Francisco, the edgy – and maddening – city of Santa Cruz is a difficult place to pin down.
-A classic California seaside promenade where carnival food, amusement arcades and a rickety old wooden rollercoaster all make for irresistible fun, but if you venture further west you’ll be rewarded by Natural Bridges State Beach.
-It’s famous not just for the four delicate wave-cut arches that once stood here but the annual gathering of monarch butterflies which arrive each winter.
+A classic California seaside promenade where carnival food, amusement arcades and a rickety old wooden rollercoaster all make for irresistible fun, but if you venture further west you'll be rewarded by Natural Bridges State Beach.
+It's famous not just for the four delicate wave-cut arches that once stood here but the annual gathering of monarch butterflies which arrive each winter.
 Kids will love the tidepools here; that, coupled with the attractions in Santa Cruz, make this one of the best beaches in California for families.

 Carmel Beach, Monterey Peninsula